Mistake #1 – Not Knowing Your Network

 Mistake #3 – Never Looking at Search Terms Report

 Not looking at the Search Terms Report is another giant mistake related to keywords.
-You can find the Search Terms Report under your Keywords tab in AdWords by clicking on the Search Terms button.
+You can find the Search Terms Report under your Keywords tab in Google Ads by clicking on the Search Terms button.
 Here you can see the search terms people are actually searching for when they click on your ad.
 By seeing what people type and what triggers your ad, you can determine how to steer your keywords toward better results.
 One way to do this is with negative keywords…

 Mistake #4 – Neglecting Negative Keywords